TayKimmy/CSA-Repository/_posts/2024-04-24-Searching_IPYNB_2_.md

 # 7.5 Searching

-## What does college board want you to know
+## What college board wants you to know
 - Differences in searching using arrayList and arrays
 - Types of searches: sequential (linear) and binary
 - Searching for a double vs int vs object